bakerkj/esphome-docs/components/sensor/npi19.rst

 Notes
 -----

-The NPI-19 I²C have a temperature output, however the manufacturer does not specify its accuracy on the published datasheet.
+The NPI-19 I²C has a temperature output, however the manufacturer does not specify its accuracy on the published datasheet.
 They indicate that the sensor should not be used as a calibrated temperature reading; it’s only intended for curve fitting data during